raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step12.md

 **Not all floors are made equally**

-When you create a mobile robot, particularly one that uses wheels to navigate around - you will quickly realise you have to choose the floor you test it on.
+Creating a mobile robot, particularly one that uses wheels to navigate around - requires you to carefully consider the floor you test it on.

 ![Two wheeled robots on a carpet floor - there is smoke coming from their wheels as though they can't move.
 The robots should look tired and sad.]()